Visit your local INFUSE site

 Account based advertising (ABA) is a B2B marketing strategy that targets specific high-value accounts with personalized messages and content across digital channels.
 This approach uses data-driven insights to identify and engage key decision makers within target accounts through display ads, social media, email, and personalized website experiences.

-Why Account Based Advertising Matters
+Why Does Account Based Advertising Matter?

 Broad-reach campaigns generate impressions across audiences that include many organizations unlikely to purchase or not currently in-market, wasting budget and diluting messaging effectiveness.
 Account based advertising solves these problems by concentrating advertising investment on accounts with the highest revenue potential.